kenybot/finalproject/REPORT.md

 ## AI Disclosure & Safety

 ### How I used Kiro

+It is my first time using an AI CLI and it blew my mind, with this I can expand the website as much as I want as I will be working as a solo developer.

 I used Kiro (an AI coding assistant) throughout this project to scaffold boilerplate, debug issues, and implement features.
 Three specific moments where it failed and how I recovered: